anhem/test-populator/README.md

 Use builders to populate.
 Supports [Lombok](https://projectlombok.org/) and [Immutables](https://immutables.github.io/) as well as a lightly customizable variant `CUSTOM` where builder and build methods can be defined.
 Configured by setting [builderPattern](#builderpattern).
 Applied to classes with a builder method.

+##### STATIC_METHOD

+Use a public static method that returns an object of the class to populate.
+The method with most parameters will be used if there are more than one method matching this criteria.

 ### builderPattern